ZXF1001/coords-nsga2/docs/api.en.md

 - `numpy.ndarray`: Final population.

 #### save(path)
-Save the optimiser state to a file.
+Save the optimiser state to a pkl file.

 **Parameters:**

 - `path` (str): File path to save to.s

 #### load(path)
-Load the optimiser state from a file.
+Load the optimiser state from a pkl file.

 **Parameters:**